 The Musandam project occupies an area of 80,000m² located adjacent to the OOCEP Musandam Gas Plant on a coastal site near the Musandam/Ras Al Khaimah (RAK) border crossing.
-It uses natural gas as the primary fuel for generation of electricity, while fuel oil is used as backup fuel.
+It uses natural gas as the primary fuel for the generation of electricity, while fuel oil is used as the backup fuel.

 The smart power generation plant, supplied by Wartsila, includes 15 Wartsila 34DF engines and is capable of responding to load variations between 10MW and 120MW.

 The plant is designed to operate at extreme temperatures of up to 50°C and deliver superior performance in highly humid conditions.
-The plant also suites island mode operations and does not require much water for cooling.
+The plant also suits island mode operations and does not require much water for cooling.

 Musandam power plant construction

 Construction of the MPP began with the laying of the foundation stone for the plant in October 2015.
 The power plant and main substation were built on the platform.
 The total cut volume of the project is 2.52 million metres cubed while concrete volume is 1,000m³.

 Earthworks for the project included the removal of mountain materials of approximately 2.5 million metres cubed.
 The rocks were broken using pneumatic, hydraulic breakers and explosives.

 An environmental impact assessment (EIA) of the project found the presence of coral reefs in the area.
 Silt curtains were installed to stop the mud migration towards the corals.
 A quarry run of approximately 1.2 million metres cubed was dumped, and a revetment comprising two layers of rock was provided to protect the area.

 Retaining walls were built considering the landscape, dimensions and levels of the plot.
 Gabion walls were constructed to retain rockfall from mountainsides, while reinforced concrete walls were also built for additional protection around the structures.